hopscotchproject/rest-on-dynamo/README.md

 Because DynamoDB is a key value store, and due to its design, it's only efficient to use `get` operation or `query` operation within the partition key.
-The `scan` operation is generally discouraged because it cloud consume massive table capacity when table size gets bigger.
+The `scan` operation is generally discouraged because it could consume massive table capacity when table size gets bigger.
 Thus, this library is designed and implemented with DynamoDB best practices in mind.
 For a `GET /resource-name?<query params...>` endpoint, it's recommended to use other AWS offering in junction with DynamoDB.